nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <b>When not on-call:</b>
 <ul>
 <li>In operating room as much as possible.</li>
-<li>Present in the hospital until 3pm when not in the operating room.<li>
+<li>Present in the hospital until 3pm when not in the operating room.</li>
 <li>Discuss operative plans, inpatient management with staff surgeons.</li>
 </ul>